EDR vs. XDR vs. SIEM vs. MDR vs. SOAR

 • Answers to the most commonly asked questions about these solutions

 The term EDR was coined in 2013 by Anton Chuvakin, a former vice president and security analyst at Gartner who is now a security product strategist.
-It was founded to compensate for the inability of older antivirus software and EPPs (Endpoint Protection Platforms) to completely thwart threats.
+EDR was created to compensate for the inability of older antivirus software and EPPs (endpoint protection platforms) to completely thwart threats.

-As a result of the changing threat landscape and increasingly sophisticated attacks, EDR has grown in importance in recent years.
-It is used to provide visibility into endpoint behavior and to detect and respond to sophisticated endpoint attacks.
+Because of the evolving threat landscape and the explosion of sophisticated attack methodologies, EDR has become a need-to-have instead of a nice-to-have.
+EDR’s primary use case is to provide visibility into endpoint behavior and detect and respond to sophisticated endpoint attacks.

-XDR (Extended Detection and Response) is a security solution that aims to identify, investigate, and respond to advanced threats that originate from various sources, including the cloud, networks, and email.
-It is a SaaS-based security platform that combines the organization’s existing security solutions into a single security system.
+XDR (extended detection and response) is security tooling that aims to extend the coverage limitations found in EDR tools to identify, investigate, and respond to advanced threats that originate from various sources, including the cloud, networks, and email.
+XDR tooling often combines an organization’s existing security solutions into a single security system.

-An XDR platform collects raw telemetry data from a variety of technologies, including cloud apps, email security, identity, and access control.
-It integrates data from multiple security systems to improve threat visibility and reduce the time required to detect and respond to an attack.
+An XDR tool collects raw telemetry data from a variety of technologies, including cloud apps, email security, identity, and access control.
+It integrates data from across these different security planes to improve threat visibility and reduce the time required to detect and respond to an attack.

-XDR is a relatively new cybersecurity concept that was developed to help IT professionals sort through the flood of security alerts and detect threats more quickly.
-The inadequacies of traditional security technologies, which were unable to detect and respond to complex threats across multiple vectors, prompted the need for XDR.
+XDR is a relatively new cybersecurity concept compared to EDR, and was developed to help IT professionals sort through the flood of security alerts and detect threats more quickly across a growing number of security feeds.
+The inability of traditional security technologies like EDR to detect, correlate, and respond to threats that spanned across multiple vectors prompted the development of XDR.

-SIEM, or Security Information and Event Management, is a tool that assists enterprises in identifying, assessing, and responding to security threats before they disrupt business operations.
+SIEM, or security information and event management, is a tool that assists security organizations in identifying, assessing, and responding to security threats by consolidating and connecting multiple security feeds.
 It is a security management system that integrates security event management (SEM) and security information management (SIM).

-SIEM is intended to increase the visibility of the IT environment, allowing teams to respond to perceived events and security incidents more efficiently through communication and collaboration.
-This could be critical in exponentially growing interdepartmental efficiencies.
+SIEM is intended to increase visibility for a security team, allowing teams to respond to perceived events and security incidents more efficiently by stitching together events from different data sources that may traverse multiple teams.

 Early in the millennium, businesses recognized the need for a more comprehensive security solution capable of managing the massive amounts of data produced by their systems.
 This is when SIEM first emerged.
 Today’s typical business generates far too much data to manage manually.